lauraredmondson/expansion_contraction_sensory_bottlenecks/README.md

 # Expansion and contraction in sensory bottlenecks
-Python implementation for 'Expansion and contraction in sensory bottlenecks'.
+Python implementation for 'Expansion and contraction of resource allocation in sensory bottlenecks'.
 For details, please see [Edmondson, L. R., Jimenez Rodriguez, A., & Saal, H. P., bioRxiv, 2021](https://www.biorxiv.org/content/10.1101/2021.05.26.445857v1).

 ## Try it online